Land cover

 1) Merging Land cover data with pictures

-Pressing the 'Draw' button and 'keeping in new picture' will then produce the following plot, but see below for a description of the legend:
+Pressing the 'Draw' button and 'keeping in new picture' will then produce the following plot over the Black/White picture, but see below for a description of the legend:

 2) Incorporating 'Land coverage' data into Propagation plots